kaus0399/Psychological-Resource-API/README.md

 # Hackathon-2020
-Project for 2020 Hackathon
+Project for 2020 UC Davis Hackathon
-This is a basic Hackathon project that uses node.js, express and mongoDB to create a collection of Psychological resources on the UC Davis campus.
+A simple project that uses node.js, express and mongoDB to create a collection of Psychological resources on the UC Davis campus.
+User can input current cordinates and the application will direct you to the closest Psychological Resource.

-There are issues with the GET route as geoNear is no longer supported on the latest version of mongoose.
-Any Help is appreciated.